aricodes-oss/aricodes/content/posts/perforce-server-with-docker.md

 # Troubleshooting

 A number of issues can potentially come up during this.
 Try spinning up your service without detaching it (`docker-compose up --build` - note the lack of `-d` in that command) to see the log output.
 If it's running but detached, you can run `docker-compose logs -f` to view the log output in real time.

+## "P4PORT is not set"

+If you get an error stating that `P4PORT` is not set, that means that it is unable to access its data ddirectory.
+This is because Perforce has its own user ID and group ID that it runs under, and there is no simple way to change that without manually editing the configuration.
+The default UID and GID numbers are `101`, and you can change ownership of that directory by running the following command -

+{{< code language="bash" >}}
+$ sudo chown -R 101:101 perforce-data
+{{< /code >}}

+...although the latest revision of the `Dockerfile` in this post does do that by itself.
+That, however, can cause the following problem -

+## "Cannot read `perforce-data`" (or "can't stat `perforce-data`")

+You're running Docker as an unprivileged user and are unable to read the generated perforce data files.
+There are two options to resolve this, with the first being much easier -

+1. Run the service as root (`sudo docker-compose up --build -d`)
+2. Add your user to a group with GID `101`

+You can also modify the perforce configuration file (`master.conf` in your `p4dctl.conf.d` directory) to set the `Umask` and `Owner` fields to something more compatible with your host system user layout, but that's significantly more involved and will not be covered here.
+Perforce _does_ validate that the `Umask` and `Owner` fields are correct, so if your service does not start after messing with that, you have done something wrong in your permissions configuration.

 I do not personally use Perforce and devised this tutorial for a friend, but I have verified on multiple environments that it is working.
 If you find any errors or have any questions, always feel free to [email me](/contact)!